cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 ![Every request through Cloudflare passes once for inspection across all security products.](/images/reference-architecture/security/security-ref-arch-4.svg)

+The diagram highlights the following:
-- The world's fastest DNS service provides fast resolution of public hostnames
+- The [world's fastest DNS service](https://www.dnsperf.com/) provides fast resolution of public hostnames
-- Ensure data compliance by choosing geographic locations for the inspection and storage of data
+- Ensure data compliance by [choosing geographic locations](https://www.cloudflare.com/data-localization/) for the inspection and storage of data
 - Spectrum extends Cloudflare security capabilities to all UDP/TCP applications
 - Security services inspect a request in one pass
 - Application performance services also act on the request in the same pass
-- Smart routing finds the lowest latency path between Cloudflare and the public destination
+- [Smart routing](/argo-smart-routing/) finds the lowest latency path between Cloudflare and the public destination

 #### Common attacks and protection
 Cloudflare's broad product portfolio protects against a wide variety of attacks.
 Several common attacks are described in more detail below and include a reference to the Cloudflare products that are used to mitigate the specific attack.